superpermutators/superperm/ChaffinMethod/Readme.txt

 Wed 27 Mar 2019 13:39:35 AWST

-The n=5 case should complete in about a minute, with output like this:
+The n=5 case should complete in less than a minute, with output like this:

 $ date; ChaffinMethod 5; date
-Wed 27 Mar 2019 13:39:40 AWST
+Thu 28 Mar 2019 15:25:36 AWST
 1 wasted characters: at most 10 permutations, in 15 characters, 1 examples
 2 wasted characters: at most 15 permutations, in 21 characters, 1 examples
 3 wasted characters: at most 20 permutations, in 27 characters, 1 examples